holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_terminal/00_terminal_basics/lesson_plan.md

             - `ls` -> reading file
             - ...
     - Note: don't bother with absolute vs relative b/c will be covered in a clue
+- Abstraction
+    - How GUI is a more abstract version of terminal
 - Today we're going to do a scavenger hunt
     - You're going to use the commands I just showed you and more
         - Review of a lot of stuff we've talked about in class